East Inner London Serviced Offices & Coworking Spaces

 East London Office Space

 Connectivity and potential for further development are the main considerations for businesses looking to move or get started in East London.
-The easternmost districts of this sub-region offer excellent transportation links via the M11 (which is only a 10-15 minute drive to central London), and the whole area is well served by public transport.
+The easternmost districts of this sub-region offer excellent transportation links via the M11 (which is only a 10-15 minute drive to central London), and the whole area is well served by public transport including the Elizabeth Line, which has reduced travel times to central London to as little as 7 minutes from Stratford.

 Commercial Property: Office Accommodation East London is a prime location for businesses that require industrial units and warehousing space, especially in Walthamstow and within the E17 postcode.
-Walthamstow has been earmarked for further development due to its potential for growth.
-Local authorities have called on investors willing to take part on turning this area into one of London's top cultural destinations, which points at the potential opportunities for businesses ready to invest in the arts, culture, and entertainment.
+Walthamstow continues to attract investment following the completion of its cultural regeneration initiatives, positioning it as a flourishing hub for arts, culture, and entertainment.
+The area has transformed into one of London’s top cultural destinations, with developments like the William Morris Quarter boosting opportunities for creative and entertainment businesses.

 East London Business Environment

 Major blue-chip institutions (both British and foreign) are represented here, including HSBC, Barclays, Bank of America, Citigroup, Aviva, Prudential, and Morgan Stanley, to name just a few.
 Other parts of East London headquarters Google, BT, and Cisco.
-Finance, banking, and insurance are by far the most important business sectors in Canary Wharf and the Docklands, although in this area the TMT sector is also very active.
+Finance, banking, and insurance are by far the most important business sectors in Canary Wharf and the Docklands, although the TMT sector thrives with a 12% increase in tech firms since 2023.

-The tourism and hospitality sectors now employ 20 per cent of the local workforce.
+The tourism and hospitality sectors now employ 22 per cent of the local workforce, experiencing growth due to new developments like the ABBA Arena in Stratford.
 Last but not least, manufacturing businesses provide just over 6 per cent of all jobs in East London, although they are mostly concentrated in the eastern fringes of this sub-region (i.e. Walthamstow, Waltham Forest, Blackhorse Road, and Chingford).

 About East London

 East London is a large geographical area that covers several boroughs in Inner and Outer London, including Hackney, Barking and Dagenham, Havering, Tower Hamlets, Newham, and Waltham Forest.
 Approximately 600,000 people work in this part of London, where the main business districts are Stratford, Canary Wharf, and Walthamstow.
-East London is conveniently located between 2 major airports: London City in the southern fringe and Stansted to the northeast.
+East London is conveniently located between 2 major airports: London City in the southern fringe and Stansted to the northeast, with enhanced connectivity via the Elizabeth Line and upgraded DLR services.

 Business Centre/Park Space